DevSadit/FitFlow_Client/README.md

 ## Overview

-The **Fitness Tracker Server** is a powerful backend application built with Node.js, Express, and MongoDB to support a comprehensive fitness tracking platform.
+The **Fitness Tracker** is a powerful client application built with React js, tailwind, firebase and many more.   to support a comprehensive fitness tracking platform.
 It features robust dashboards for admins, trainers, and members, enabling efficient management of users, classes, and schedules.
 The platform offers real-time class booking, calendar integration, automated reminders, and seamless communication tools.
 Designed with a responsive UI, it ensures a smooth user experience across all devices.
 Detailed analytics and reporting tools provide valuable insights to optimize performance and user engagement.

 -  ## NPM Packages which is used in this Project -